cppservergit/apiserver-odbc/README.md

 ## Additional API Examples

-The TestDB database has many functions that return JSON and can be used to create APIs, but also stored procedures that modify data (insert/update/delete) and won't return JSON, just execute SQL that should not return any results.
-There is an example of main.cpp with all the API definitions for this sample database, also an HTML5/CCS3 web responsive frontend to consume these APIs, more on this later.
-In the following sections you will find different types of Web API definitions, using more features than the examples above.
+The DemoDB database contains many stored procedures that return JSON and can be used to create APIs, but also stored procedures that modify data (insert/update/delete) and won't return any results.
+There is an example of main.cpp with all the API definitions for this database, as well as an HTML5/CCS3 web-responsive frontend to consume these APIs, more on this later.
+In the following sections, you will find different types of Web API definitions, using more features than the examples above.

 ### Invoke stored procedure to insert or update record